This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Almond flour is relatively easy to find.
 Almond flour can be found at Walmart, Target, Whole Foods, small health food stores, Costco, Vitacost, and Amazon.
 Both blanched almond flour and almond meal are typically sold in the baking aisle, right next to all-purpose flour.

-Now let’s talk specifically about today’s updated recipe.
-Remember, this was a recipe that I originally shared in 2013 when the blog was just a baby.
+This was a recipe that I originally shared in 2013 when the blog was just a baby.
 Over the years, thousands of people have made this recipe and shared the recipe on social media with friends and family.
 Before making this recipe, here’s what you need to know:

 1. Weigh your ingredients.